Relevance-guided Supervision for OpenQA with ColBERT: Evaluating 's Retrieval

-We now directly address the effectiveness of the the zero-shot version of our model, \sysqa$_{0}$.
-For this, we pretrain \sys{} as in \citet{khattab2020colbert} on the MS MARCO Ranking dataset, which is a natural choice for transfer learning to OpenQA.
-To elaborate, it is originally derived from the MRC dataset with the same name and, accordingly, contains many question-like search queries as well as other ``free-form'' queries.
-Unless otherwise stated, we evaluate \sys{}-based models by indexing and retrieving directly from the full corpus.
+We now directly examine out-of-domain \sysqa{} in Table~\ref{tab:retrieval}.
+For this, we train \sys{} as in \citet{khattab2020colbert} on the MS MARCO Ranking dataset, a natural choice for transfer learning to OpenQA.
+To elaborate, it is originally derived from the MRC dataset with the same name and contains many question-like search queries as well as other ``free-form'' queries.
+Unless otherwise stated, we evaluate \sys{}-based models by indexing and retrieving from the full corpus.

-The results in Table~\ref{tab:evaluation:reader} show that this model is more effective than BM25 and the two zero-shot baselines, by very large margins, and it is even competitive with DPR.
-This strong performance reinforces our expectation that \sysqa$_0$ provides a promising source of pretrained weights for OpenQA retrieval \textit{and} a promising source of positive and negative examples for training.
-This result forms the basis for the remaining \sys{}-guided supervision experiments.
+The results in Table~\ref{tab:retrieval} show that out-of-domain \sysqa{} outperforms BM25 and, in fact, is already competitive with the DPR retriever across the three datasets.\footnote{If we plug \sysqa{}$_1$'s retriever over this out-of-domain retrieval, we get 45.8, 66.5, and 44.8 EM (dev) on NQ, TQ, and SQ, respectively.} To further contextualize these results, we note that out-of-domain \sysqa{} is more effective than ``zero-shot'' ORQA and REALM as reported in \cite{guu2020realm}: its development-set Success@5 exceeds 65\% on NQ whereas both zero-shot ORQA and REALM are below 40\%, on a different random train/dev split of the same data.
+We conclude that transfer learning with models having strong inductive biases, like \sys{}'s matching, offers a promising alternative to expensive unsupervised retrieval pretraining.